daces-group/infocrypto/index.md

 ## Recommended Texts

+- *Introduction to Cryptography with Coding Theory*.
+By Wade Trappe, Lawrence C. Washington.

-- Tutorials on the Foundations of Cryptography.
-Springer, 2017.
+- *Tutorials on the Foundations of Cryptography*.
 Edited by Yehuda Lindell.

-- Introduction to Cryptography with Coding Theory.
-By Wade Trappe, Lawrence C. Washington.

 ## Schedule